peterkselly/peterkselly.github.io/_posts/2025-1-8-electrode-fabrication-and-soldering.md

 _Final dimples, every electrode lays over the curve making a depression in the putty_

 ![Desktop View](/assets/img/post-images/electrode_fab/IMG_1314.png){: width="400" height="400" }
 _Soldered surface of the electrode board.
-A little messy on some of them since I had to reflow the solder to reset the depth after the discoveries I mentioned earlier_
+A little messy on some of them since I had to reflow the solder to reset the depth after the discoveries I mentioned earlier.
+Also, I put more solder on J2 since taking this picture_

 ![Desktop View](/assets/img/post-images/electrode_fab/IMG_1315.png){: width="400" height="400" }
 _Final depths, approximately 5mm of a gap between the tips and the teflon.
 This "hair gap" is more then enough for me_